tdongsi/tdongsi.github.io/source/_posts/Kubernetes/2017-01-24-kubernetes-pod-to-node-communication-loss.markdown

 jenkins@jenkins:~$ exit
 ```

-Even more strange, the pod-to-pod communication is fine (as described below), even though the second pod is on the same node (e.g., `10.252.158.72`) that the first pod cannot communciate to.
+Even more perplexing, the pod-to-pod communication is fine (as described right below), even though the second pod is on the same node (e.g., `10.252.158.72`) that the first pod cannot communciate to.

 ### Troubleshooting with `busybox`